tscanlin/serverless-s3-crud/README.md

-# Serverless CRUD
+# Serverless CRUD with S3

-Serverless service which provides a basic CRUD scaffold.
+Serverless service which provides a basic CRUD service using S3.

 ## Installation

-Make sure that you use Serverless v1.

-1. Run `serverless install --url https://github.com/pmuens/serverless-crud` to install the service in your current working directory
+1. Run `serverless install --url https://github.com/tscanlin/serverless-s3-crud` to install the service in your current working directory
-2. Next up cd into the service with `cd serverless-crud`
+2. Next up cd into the service with `cd serverless-s3-crud`
 3. Run `npm install`
 4. Deploy with `serverless deploy`

+## Development

+Make sure to create the path `./data/form-response` for the local server to work.

 ## How to use